May 19, 2020

 - Replacement permit $15

-*The Parking Fee will be processed administratively at beginning of Academic year and added to the student’s account as are all student fees outlined in the Academic Catalog.
-Upon confirmation of graduation in December, December graduates will be credited 50% of the annual parking permit fee.
-If changing from a blue to a gold permit at the beginning of the second semester, the cost will be half of the regular fee.
+*The Parking Fee will be automatically processed administratively at the beginning of each semester and added to the student’s account as are all student fees outlined in the Academic Catalog.
+If a student graduates or withdraws in December, he or she will not be billed for the spring semester.
+If upgrading from a blue to a gold permit at the beginning of the second semester, the cost will be half of the regular fee.

 IV.
 Handicapped Parking

 Handicapped parking is enforced and requires a state handicap parking permit.
-Parking in a designated handicapped parking spot is an automatic fine.
+Parking in a designated handicapped parking spot without the proper permit displayed may result in an automatic fine.
 Handicapped parking violations cannot be appealed.

 V. Visitor Parking

 Visitors should have a visitor tag clearly displayed on their vehicle.
-Visitor day passes are available from the Student Services Office, President’s Office, Admissions or Advancement Office.
-Visitor Day passes will need to be placed on the rear view mirror by guest.
+Visitor day passes are available from Student Life, the President’s Office, Admissions or Advancement.
+Visitor Day passes will need to be placed on the rear view mirror by the guest.

 VI.
 Parking Areas

-Please refer to college map for designated parking lots.
+Please refer to the college map for designated parking lots.
+Alternative Housing (i.e. Webbwood, Anderson House, and Lookout Lodge) residents must register their car.
 Montreat College students and their guests must abide by all parking policies including parking only in spaces designated specifically for their use.

 - No student vehicles are allowed in Faculty/Staff marked spaces or lots between the hours of 7 a.m. to 5:30 p.m.
 After 5:30 p.m. and until 7 a.m. students may use Faculty/Staff marked spaces.
 After 7 a.m. all student vehicles must be removed from Faculty/Staff reserved parking or the vehicle is subject to a violation.
 Residence Director parking spaces and designated maintenance parking spaces are reserved 24 hours per day.

 - Fire lanes are marked by a sign or red paint on the curb or asphalt.
-Only fire truck or emergency vehicle may park in fire lanes.
-Parking in a fire lane will result in a $150 citation and the vehicle towed (note this $150 fine does not include towing expenses for towed vehicle).
-No vehicle will be booted in a fire lane.
+Only fire or other emergency vehicles may park in fire lanes.
+Parking in a fire lane will result in a $150 citation and the vehicle towed (note: this $150 fine does not include towing expenses for the towed vehicle).

 Special Event Parking